mpouyamirzaei/MUSE-Tissue-Image-Dataset/README.md

 ## Acknowledgements

-The work was supported by the Marquette University College of Engineering GHR Foundation grant, Marquette University startup grant, and Medical College of Wisconsin Department of Surgery We Care grant.
-The de-identified human breast tissue specimens were provided by the Medical College of Wisconsin Tissue Bank.
-The statistical analysis was performed by the Biostatistics Consulting Services (Ulrich Kemmo Tsafack and Dr. Aniko Szabo) at the Medical College of Wisconsin.
+This study received funding from multiple sources, including the Marquette University College of Engineering GHR Foundation grant, Marquette University startup grant, and Medical College of Wisconsin Department of Surgery We Care grant.
+The Medical College of Wisconsin Tissue Bank provided the de-identified human breast tissue specimens used in this research.
+The Biostatistics Consulting Services at the Medical College of Wisconsin, specifically Ulrich Kemmo Tsafack and Dr. Aniko Szabo, performed the statistical analysis.

 <br>